kif01/Predictive-ML-Model-Twitter/README.md

 <img width="788" alt="AI3" src="https://user-images.githubusercontent.com/15332386/86002828-f8dad700-ba21-11ea-9045-538b3d631c1f.png">

 Here we want to predict the best time to share our tweets, so choose **hour** as the prediction column.
 You will see that the prediction type is Regression and that's because we want to predict a continous value, and the optimized metric is RMSE (Root Mean Squared Error).
-You can change and customize your experiment if you want by clicking on `Experimenty Setting`
+You can change and customize your experiment if you want by clicking on `Experimenty Setting`.

 <img width="1423" alt="AI4" src="https://user-images.githubusercontent.com/15332386/86002830-f9736d80-ba21-11ea-815a-bf976481e529.png">